bipio-server/boilermaker/README.md

 Boilermaker
 =======

-Boilermaker makes it easy to create a Pod scaffold for [BipIO](https://bip.io) for further tweaking.
+Boilermaker makes it easy to create a Pod boilerplate for [BipIO](https://bip.io) and add new actions.

 ## License